‘Farcical’ Irish parliament row sees efforts to appoint a premier fail

 Independent TD for Tipperary North Michael Lowry, who is among the independent TDs who took part in programme for government talks and want to speak during opposition time, said that there was an agreement reached at by 3.30pm that was then reneged upon.

-Asked why Mr Lowry cannot resolve the row by using government speaking time, he said “I cannot do that”, suggesting that this was due to the regulations of the Dail without specifying what they are.
+Asked why Mr Lowry cannot resolve the row by using government speaking time, he said “I cannot do that”, suggesting that this was due to the regulations of the Dail without offering details.

 “I’ve never seen such disrespect to any Ceann Comhairle in the history of the Dail and I’m here 40 years,” he told RTE’s Six One programme.